furkaninalcik/MemeGenerator/MemeGenerator/README.md

 3- Write your captions (top text and bottom text)

-4- Submit and wait for a few secconds
+4- Submit and wait for a few seconds

 5- Your meme is ready!